New Divide

 "New Divide" is a song by American rock band Linkin Park.
-The song was released as a single and recorded specifically for the soundtrack to Michael Bay's film Transformers: Revenge of the Fallen.
+The song was released as a standalone single, and was also recorded specifically for the soundtrack to Michael Bay's film Transformers: Revenge of the Fallen.
 It was written by the band and produced by band member Mike Shinoda.
 It also serves as the film's main theme and was released as the soundtrack's lead single on May 18, 2009, by Reprise Records.

-Despite the film's critical failure, "New Divide" was widely acclaimed by professional critics and remains one of the most popular songs in Linkin Park's discography.
+"New Divide" was widely acclaimed by professional critics and remains one of the most popular songs in Linkin Park's discography.
 It is one of the few songs to top the US Rock Songs, Alternative Songs, and Hot Mainstream Rock Tracks at the same time.
 It is one of the band's highest-charting songs, peaking at number 6 on the US Billboard Hot 100.
 Its working title was "Megatron".